Skip to main content

 Updated over a week ago

-Managing CAD files on a local server is made very difficult by the existing links between files:
+Managing CAD files on a local server can be very challenging due to the existing links between files:

 Interface overview